americanexpress/one-app/README.md

           | ------------------------------- |
 ```

 It is possible for your application to consist of only the root module, however most application will want to take advantage of code splitting using [Holocron](https://github.com/americanexpress/holocron) and have the root module load other modules.
+More on this in [routing](#-routing).

 For a module to act as the root module the only requirements are: